goualard-f/MicroFloatingPoints.jl/docs/src/index.md

 The `MicroFloatingPoints` package allows to manipulate small [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)-compliant floating-point numbers, aka. [*minifloats*](https://en.wikipedia.org/wiki/Minifloat), whose formats are smaller or equal to the `Float32` format mandated by the standard.

 The library may serve to investigate and exemplify the behavior of IEEE 754 floating-point numbers in a systematic way through the use of very small formats.
 There are already several Julia packages to manipulate *minifloats*, [`BFloat.jl`](https://github.com/tkgunaratne/BFloat.jl) and [`BFloat16s.jl`](https://github.com/JuliaMath/BFloat16s.jl), for example.
-These packages consider only one format ([Google's Brain Float16](https://cloud.google.com/tpu/docs/bfloat16), here) and are tailored for maximum performances, usually for machine learning applications.
+These packages usually consider only one format ([Google's Brain Float16](https://cloud.google.com/tpu/docs/bfloat16), here) and are tailored for maximum performances, typically for machine learning applications.
 The `MicroFloatingPoints` package is different in that it trades performances for versatility: with it, you may easily define many different floating-point formats with varying precision and range to  test the impact of both parameters on your algorithms.
+Whatever their actual format, all  `MicroFloatingPoints` *minifloat* types are represented as a pair of 32 bit integers.
+Consequently, this package is not suited for applications that seek to manipulate and store massive amounts of floating-point numbers at the expense of the precision and range.

 ## Presentation